RU09342/lab-6taking-control-over-your-embedded-life-kevinandnathan/Precision Control/README.md

 ## FFT
 ![R2RFFTnoload](https://github.com/RU09342/lab-6taking-control-over-your-embedded-life-kevinandnathan/blob/master/Precision%20Control/trianglefft1.png)

+The figure above displays the output of the unloaded DAC with a triangle wave input as well as the FFT of the system.
 The FFT graph above shows the frequency response from 0 to 50kHz.

 ## Bill of Materials
 | Materials                 | Usage    	     |